MicrosoftDocs/architecture-center/docs/guide/design-principles/use-the-best-data-store.md

 ## Recommendations

 **Don't use a relational database for everything**.
 Consider other data stores when appropriate.
+See [Choose the right data store][data-store-overview].

 **Embrace polyglot persistence**.
 In any large solution, it's likely that a single data store technology won't fill all your needs.